When discussing electoral reform options for Canada, the mainstream media is spreading a lot of confusion about “ranked ballots”.

 How can ranked ballots be used in proportional systems?

 With MMP, you have two votes – one for your local constituency representative, and one for a candidate from your preferred party’s regional list.

 In countries around the world that currently use MMP, the constituency MP seats are elected with first-past-the-post.

 However, these local members could also be elected using a winner-take-all ranked ballot in each constituency.
-This would probably deliver the same local winner as first-past-the-post over 90% of the time but because of the regional top-up seats, the outcome of the system would still be proportional.
+This would probably deliver the same local winners as first-past-the-post about 90% of the time but because of the regional top-up seats, the outcome of the system would still be proportional.

 The regional seats could also be elected using a ranked ballot.
 Instead of just picking one candidate from you’ party’s regional list, voters could have the option of ranking them.